Two Hearts (Men at Work album)

-Two Hearts is the third and final studio album by Australian rock group Men at Work, released on 23 April 1985.
+Two Hearts is the third studio album by Australian rock group Men at Work, released on 23 April 1985.
 Drummer Jerry Speiser and bassist John Rees had left the band prior to the album's production, while guitarist Ron Strykert left the band during recording sessions.
 Touring behind the album saw sole remaining members Colin Hay and Greg Ham joined by guest musicians.
 It peaked at No. 16 in Australia, and No. 50 on the US chart.

 Background

 During 1984 the band took a break as members pursued other interests.
 Upon reconvening later that year, tensions during rehearsals between Hay and Speiser over songwriting and the band's management led to a split in the band.
 Both Rees and Speiser were told they were "not required", as Hay, Ham and Strykert used session musicians in their stead: primarily Jeremy Alsop on bass guitar (ex-Ram Band, Pyramid, Broderick Smith) and Mark Kennedy on drums (Spectrum, Ayers Rock, Marcia Hines).
 Strykert, though credited as a full band member on the finished album, left the group shortly before the album sessions ended, appearing on eight of the ten tracks.